PDP-8: Description

-The PDP-8 used ideas from several 12-bit predecessors such as the LINC designed by W.A.
+The PDP-8's predecessor was the PDP-5.
+It also used ideas from several 12-bit predecessors such as the LINC designed by W.A.
 Clark and C.E.
 Molnar, who were inspired by Seymour Cray's CDC 160 minicomputer.
+The LINC had been designed specifically to be easily interfaced with laboratory equipment, and the PDP-5 and PDP-8 included similar features.

-The PDP-8 uses 12 bits for its word size and arithmetic (on unsigned integers from 0 to 4095 or signed integers from −2048 to +2047).
-However, software can do multiple-precision arithmetic.
-An interpreter was available for floating point operations, for example, that uses a 36-bit floating point representation with a two-word (24-bit) significand (mantissa) and one-word exponent.
-Subject to speed and memory limitations, the PDP-8 can perform calculations similar to more expensive contemporary electronic computers, such as the IBM 1130 and various models of the IBM System/360, while being easier to interface with external devices.
+The PDP-8 uses 12 bits for its word size and arithmetic, meaning that internally it can work with unsigned integers from 0 to 4095 or signed integers from −2048 to +2047.
+To support working with larger numbers and floating point values, an interpreter was used that stored a single value with two words, 24-bits, of significand (mantissa) and one-word exponent.
+Although using this format was slow, it allowed the PDP-8 to perform the same sorts of programs as much more expensive machines like the IBM 1130 and IBM System/360, while being much easier to interface with external devices.

-The memory address space is also 12 bits, so the PDP-8's basic configuration has a main memory of 4,096 (212) twelve-bit words.
+The memory address space is also 12 bits, so the PDP-8's basic configuration has a maximum main memory of 4,096 (212) twelve-bit words, or 6 KiB in modern terms.
 An optional memory-expansion unit can switch banks of memories using an IOT instruction.
 The memory is magnetic-core memory with a cycle time of 1.5 microseconds (0.667 MHz), so that a typical two-cycle (Fetch, Execute) memory-reference instruction runs at a speed of 0.333 MIPS.
 The 1974 Pocket Reference Card for the PDP-8/E gives a basic instruction time of 1.2 microseconds, or 2.6 microseconds for instructions that reference memory.

 The PDP-8 was designed in part to handle contemporary telecommunications and text.
 Six-bit character codes were in widespread use at the time, and the PDP-8's twelve-bit words can efficiently store two such characters.
 In addition, a six-bit teleprinter code called the teletypesetting or TTS code was in widespread use by the news wire services, and an early application for the PDP-8 was typesetting using this code.

-PDP-8 instructions have a 3-bit opcode, so there are only eight instructions.
-The assembler provides more instruction mnemonics to a programmer by translating I/O and operate-mode instructions to combinations of the op-codes and instruction fields.
-It also has only three programmer-visible registers: A 12-bit accumulator (AC), a program counter (PC), and a carry flag called the "link register" (L).
+PDP-8 instructions have a three-bit opcode, so there are only eight major instructions.
+The programmer can use many additional instruction mnemonics, which the assembler translates to specific OPR or IOT instructions.
+The PDP-8 has only three programmer-visible registers: the 12-bit accumulator (AC), 12-bit program counter (PC), and a single-bit carry flag called the "link register" (L).
+Additional registers not visible to the programmer are a memory-buffer register and a memory-address register.
+To save money, these serve multiple purposes at different points in the operating cycle.
+For example, the memory buffer register provides arithmetic operands, is part of the instruction register, and stores data to rewrite the core memory, which is erased when read.